rpatterson/prunerr/README.rst

    Apply per-indexer operations to all download items.
 Useful, for example, to:
    - adjust priorities
    - remove torrents containing archives (`*.rar`, `*.zip`, `*.tar.gz`, etc.)
+   - remove stalled torrents and trigger a search
    - etc.

 #.
 Identify and report orphan files and directories: